 Since last year, Miguel and I know that his cousin will get married in the US by 2019.
 We both have plans to visit the US to attend the wedding, but we only got confirmation until March this year.
-I can say that did not prepare soon, and we needed to rush our requirements for the US tourist visa application.
+I can say that we did not prepare soon, and we needed to rush our requirements for the US tourist visa application.
 I know all the horror stories about the US visa application—especially when you have the Philippines passport, so I felt uneasy that I only have less than two months to prepare.

 US Tourist Visa Application